oholiab/fucomp.github.io/README.md

 After that you can pretty much do what you like with the post itself.
 ```

+Alternatively you can generate a new post template by running `make post` and
+then edit the post that gets kicked out

-We haven't tried too much of the other MD flavours yet but we will, as requirements become apparent, attempt to cover as many outcomes as possible.
+We haven't tried too much of the other MD flavours yet but we will, as
+requirements become apparent, attempt to cover as many outcomes as possible.

+Bonus points if you limit your markdown to 80 characters width so it's easy to
+read offline in a terminal!

 ###